 1. GETTING STARTED

 An artist should always be armed with a camera!
 A ’point & shoot’ camera is relatively inexpensive, compact and easy to use.
 These small cameras take quality images for a fraction of the cost.
-(I just purchased a Sony Cyber-Shot with 12.1 megapixel, it takes crisp photos and is easy to use.)
 The more photos you take, the more you will know what kind of camera to get when it’s time to upgrade.

 2. THE RIGHT STUFF